did-app/www/guides/ruby-on-rails-openid-connect-integration/index.md

 ### Outline of Authentication Flow

-Authenticating End Users takes two steps.
+Authenticating end users takes two steps.

 1. Redirect a user to DID.app with an authentication request from your application.
 2. Fetch user information associated with the code returned in the authentication response.